gmkarl/todo/README.md

 - [ ] environmental activism ally?  distant events, unexpected schedules

 Done:
+- [X] move welding supplies from A2
+- [X] check up on brainvision order if not received
+- [X] inverter-based tig welder
+- [X] black tape for cap
+- [X] 4 AA NiMH batteries
+- [X] move EEG recording to laptop
 - [x] Get a soft toothbrush for cleaning electrodes
 - no longer need to withdraw $4250 from local shared branching location
    - [x] find time to visit truck guy and email him